Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ```

 The `dependencies` property of `Block C` makes `Block A` and `Block B` run in
 parallel.
-Once both are finished `Block C` will run.
+Once both are finished, `Block C` will run.

-If you use `dependencies` property in some block, you have to specify dependencies for other blocks as well.
+If you use the `dependencies` property in one block, you have to specify dependencies for all other blocks as well.
-Otherwise the YAML validation error will be thrown.
+If you don't, the YAML validation error will be thrown.
 The following specification
 is invalid, because dependencies are missing for `Block A` and `Block B`.

 ``` yaml